 - Clinch the deal — then deal some more.
 After you've locked in your salary, negotiate additional benefits like extra vacation days or a company car.

-According to a recent study in the Journal of Organizational Behavior, failing to negotiate your starting salary can cost $600,000 during the typical career.
+According to a 2011 study in the Journal of Organizational Behavior, failing to negotiate your starting salary can cost $600,000 during the typical career.

 The same ideas apply when asking for a raise.
 The difference, of course, is that your company already knows whether you're an asset or a liability.
 To improve the odds of a salary increase during your next performance review, be prepared to state your case.
 Sell yourself!